Photos and videos reveal crowded checkpoints, chaos at Kabul airport on day of the attack

 Fearing a second suicide bomber or the possibility of being trapped, he fled with the panicked crowd.
 He witnessed women and children trampled in the chaos.

 “I never thought this would happen because the Taliban had an agreement with the Americans,” Paimani said.
-“People thought that Americans warned people of threats just to scare them not to crowd the airport but indeed the American’s warnings came true.”
+“People thought that Americans warned people of threats just to scare them not to crowd the airport but indeed the [Americans’] warnings came true.”

-Ali, who worked for the U.S. Embassy and spoke on the condition that he only be identified by his first name for security concerns, went to the airport with his documents, his ID and an email from the U.S. Embassy that told him to go to the East Gate of the airport, about a 10-minute walk to the Abbey Gate.
+Ali, who worked for the U.S. Embassy and spoke on the condition that he only be identified by his first name for security concerns, went to the airport with his documents, his ID and an email from the embassy that told him to go to the East Gate of the airport, about a 10-minute walk to the Abbey Gate.

 After hearing the explosion, and the gunshots that followed, he quickly took a photo of U.S. troops who looked in the direction of the blast.
 Then the soldiers threw smoke bombs to disperse the crowd, injuring several bystanders, according to Ali.

 “Lots of women, I saw many of them where their faces were burned and they didn’t move,” he said.
-He took a photo of a man, who he said was injured by canisters.
+He took a photo of a man who he said was injured by canisters.

 The aftermath

 Videos filmed in the immediate aftermath, near where Jon stood, show dozens of bloodied bodies, mangled and piled on top of one another.
-Some lie in a sewage canal; others are on the ground or the retaining walls just outside of the airport’s barricaded perimeter.
+Some lie in a sewage canal; others are on the ground or the retaining walls just outside the airport’s barricaded perimeter.
 Survivors can be seen making their way through human remains and personal belongings to pull limp bodies from the water.

 In another video, someone cries out, “Oh God, we repent to you, we repent to you.”